Scheduling in Queueing Systems with Uncertain and Evolving Holding Costs

 \section{Conclusion}

-In this paper we consider the problem of scheduling with uncertain holding costs, which arises in content moderation for social media platforms.
-Unlike existing approaches that either optimize based on the instantaneous or the expected remaining holding cost, we design an algorithm that adjusts to the opportunity of serving a job in the future once its uncertainty partly resolves.
+This paper studies the problem of scheduling in queueing systems and evolving holding costs, which arises in content moderation for social media platforms.
+Unlike existing approaches that optimize either based on the instantaneous or the expected remaining holding cost, we design an algorithm that adjusts to the opportunity of serving a job in the future once its uncertainty partly resolves.
 Our algorithm is asymptotically optimal and outperforms existing approaches.
-On the analytical front, our result relies on two key contributions: (a) a complete characterization of the fluid equilibrium for any priority algorithm when the Markov chain forms a tree and (b) a new tail bound that separates high-probability and almost-sure upper bounds on the drift of a Lyapunov function.
+On the analytical front, our result relies on two key contributions: (a) a complete characterization of the fluid equilibrium for any priority algorithm and (b) a new tail bound that separates high-probability and almost-sure upper bounds on the drift of a Lyapunov function.